-The distribution pattern of economic surplus change is exactly the same as the distribution of the losses from no additional adaptation - nearly 66 percent of the benefits from investments in adaptation practices go to coconut "wholesalers" (coconut growers, intermediary collectors and wholesalers); domestic coconut consumers share around 22 percent of the economic surplus; six percent is shared by domestic coconut oil consumers; some three percent by export desiccated coconut consumers; and other export product processors and consumers share nearly one percent each.
+The distribution of benefits from climate change adaptation practices is useful in identifying who is getting the most out of the investments in adaptation practices.
+This distribution pattern of economic surplus change is exactly the same as the distribution of the losses from no additional adaptation - nearly 66 percent of the benefits go to coconut "wholesalers" (coconut growers, intermediary collectors and wholesalers); domestic coconut consumers share around 22 percent of the economic surplus; six percent is shared by domestic coconut oil consumers; some three percent by export desiccated coconut consumers; and other export product processors and consumers share nearly one percent each.